thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 10 July 2022
+### Daily Rundown on Monday, 11 July 2022

-- The average temperature today is 24.47˚C;
+- The average temperature today is 27.19˚C;
-- With highs of 26.14˚C and lows of 10.35˚C.
+- With highs of 28.17˚C and lows of 15.56˚C.
-- You can expect overcast clouds for the day.
+- You can expect scattered clouds for the day.

 <!-- weather_marker ends -->